 4. Disregard what other people think of you

-To prime yourself better for your street photographer “role,” try doing something unusual in public.
-Lay on the ground for a minute and see how other people react around you, get up, and simply walk away like nothing happened.
-Go to a busy intersection and stand like a statue and see how people react (trust me, nobody notices.
-I had to do this as an experiment for one of my sociology classes).
-When you go into an elevator, stand the opposite way.
-The social world is full of false rules that constrict us.
-Break them, and shooting in the streets should become quite natural.
+Spend time doing something unusual in public.
+Lie on the ground for a minute and see how other people react.
+Then get up and simply walk away like nothing happened.
+Walk into an elevator and stand facing the back wall.
+Go to a busy intersection and stand like a statue.
+People won’t care, trust me – I had to do that last one as an experiment for one of my sociology classes.

 6. Ask for permission